PiBrewing/craftbeerpi-ui-widgets/README.md

 kalausr - Klaus Rolshoven, info@rolshoven.com

-Free graphics for the hobby brewer community "www.hobbybrauer.de" Non-commercial use allowed.
+Free graphics for the hobby brewer community "www.hobbybrauer.de" and CraftbeerPi community.
+Non-commercial use allowed.

 Commercial use only after individual release and licensing by the author.